 I ran a computer games company for more than ten years.
 I read thousands of CVs and did hundreds of interviews.
 Now, I’m writer-in-chief at a technology marketing company, Articulate Marketing.
+Every time we advertise for a new role, we see hundreds of applications.

 Finding the right employer